anonaddy/anonaddy/README.md

 #### **How do I add my own GPG/OpenPGP key for encryption?**

 On the recipients page you simply need to click "Add public key" and paste in your **public** key data.
-Now all emails forwarded to you will be encrypted with your key.
+Now all email forwarded to you will be encrypted with your key.
 You should also replace the subject line of forwarded messages in your account settings as this cannot be encrypted.

 #### **Are attachments encrypted too?**

 Yes attachments are part of the email body and are also encrypted if you have it enabled.

-#### **Are forwarded emails signed when encryption is enabled?**
+#### **Are forwarded email signed when encryption is enabled?**

-Yes when you have encryption enabled all forwarded emails are signed using our mailer@anonaddy.me private key.
+Yes when you have encryption enabled all forwarded email are signed using our mailer@anonaddy.me private key.

-You can add this key to your own keyring so that you can verify emails have come from us.
+You can add this key to your own keyring so that you can verify email have come from us.

 The fingerprint of the mailer@anonaddy.me key is "26A987650243B28802524E2F809FD0D502E2F695" you can find the key on [https://keys.openpgp.org](https://keys.openpgp.org/search?q=26A987650243B28802524E2F809FD0D502E2F695).